Mediterranean Sea Bass with Baby Potatoes

 Freshly ground black pepper to taste

-Now, it’s time to prepare your Breeo smoke-less fire pit.
 Start the fire with small wooden branches and just a couple of hardwood logs.
-You don’t need an extremely strong heat with the flames coming from the pit – three to four dry hardwood logs will be enough.
+You don’t need extremely strong heat with the flames coming from the pit – three to four dry hardwood logs will be enough.

-When done, remove from the grill and serve immediately!
+When done, remove from the grill and serve 'em up!